Yucca Valley, California: History

-Geography and terrain
+Geography

 Yucca Valley lies in the middle of the Morongo Basin at a base elevation of 3,300 feet.
 Joshua Tree National Park is adjacent to its southern border.

 According to the United States Census Bureau, the town has a total area of 40.0 sqmi.
 All of it is land and none of it is covered in water.
 Yucca Valley is located north of the Joshua Tree National Park, while the Little San Bernardino Mountains and many hills cover a large percentage of city area.

 This High Desert community has an elevation (city hall) at 3224 ft above sea level.
 Snowfall occurs almost annually whenever the snow level drops to elevations under 4000 ft.
 The area's terrain is prone to wildfires (such as the Pioneertown fire in July 2006), resulting from plant growth during the rainy seasons and flash floods.
 The plants within the town and among the chaparral in the mountains outside of the San Bernardino National Forest wilt and perish from the summer heat, providing ample fuel during a fire.

-Geology

 Yucca Valley has experienced high levels of seismic activity.
 Fault lines criss-cross the town and the Morongo basin.